New Jersey Has Horses?

 Who is ready to watch the Kentucky Derby this weekend?
 I am, I am!
 Most people in the US think of horse racing or major equestrian events they think of Kentucky, Florida, and California.
 But I want you to know that New Jersey holds a long and beautiful history with horses, and it continues on to this day?

 Living in Monmouth County, New Jersey has a multitude of benefits.
-I live 15 minutes from the beach....
+I live 15 minutes from the beach.

-....and although technically the suburbs of NYC (which I can see on a clear day at the beach), I am surrounded by green space and farms.
+However, I technically live in the suburbs of NYC, only 45 minutes by ferry ride.
 It’s perfection.
 I joke with my husband that it’s no wonder everyone who grows up here eventually comes back.
-Of course that’s not to say all of New Jersey is gorgeous farms and green space.
-Anyone flying in to Newark Airport sees oils refineries and the port and thinks that is all our state has to offer.
-Not so, my friends, not so.
+That’s not to say all of New Jersey is gorgeous.
+Anyone flying into Newark Airport sees the port and thinks that is all our state has to offer.

-Awhile ago I was doing research for another post and found that the state animal of New Jersey is actually the horse.
-Yup.
+Awhile ago I was doing research for another post and found that the state animal of New Jersey is the horse.
 New Jersey has a rich history with equines.
 In fact, the first racetrack in the United States was in Monmouth County- Freehold Raceway, which began operating in the 1830’s.
 Even closer to my home is well-known Monmouth Park, originally named Long Brach Racetrack.

 Since 1968, Monmouth Park’s marquee event has been the Haskell Invitational, the major race between the Triple Crown and Breeders Cup series.
 Amory Haskell was instrumental in bringing racing back to New Jersey in the 1940s.
 In fact, this year’s Kentucky Derby contender, Irish War Cry, is a New Jersey bred thoroughbred owned by a Amory Haskell’s daughter.